-A. Irby-Shasanmi, C. Lee (Director of Graduate Studies), E. McKendry-Smith, W. Tripp (Coordinator for Graduate Certificate in Data Analysis and Evaluation Methods), J.Weber
+A. Irby-Shasanmi, C. Lee (Director of Graduate Studies), M. McIvor

 Master of Arts

 Sociology, M.A.

 The Master of Arts degree in Sociology prepares students for advanced graduate studies in the social sciences and for professional careers in a variety of settings including federal, state, and local government agencies; not-for-profit organizations, community service groups; market research firms; and social service organizations.
 Coursework incorporates classical and contemporary theoretical perspectives, analysis of cutting edge empirical research, and training in quantitative and qualitative research methodologies.
 Students can take coursework and specialize in the following areas: community development, social inequality, social psychology, health, housing, environment, comparative sociology, sociology of family, sociology of religion, and social movements.
 Admission To apply to the program, a student is ordinarily expected to have a degree in sociology or a related discipline.
-Applicants for graduate study in sociology must have: - 1. taken the GRE (the department will waive the GRE for students who have an overall GPA of 3.2 and a GPA of 3.5 in Sociology-see below for details) - 2. a 750-word intellectual autobiography that includes reasons for seeking the degree, and - 3.
-3 letters of recommendation.
+Applicants for graduate study in sociology must have: - taken the GRE (the department will waive the GRE for students who have an overall GPA of 3.2 and a GPA of 3.5 in Sociology-see below for details) - a 750-word intellectual autobiography that includes reasons for seeking the degree, and - 3 letters of recommendation.